I know it’s long, but please bear with me & have patience.

 - Implementation of the

-function which initialize two pointers on a userspace data with the given arguments and environment variables & return the result of thedo_execveat_common
+execveis pretty simple here, as we can see it just returns the result of thedo_execvefunction which initialize two pointers on a userspace data with the given arguments and environment variables & return the result of thedo_execveat_common.

 We can see its implementation: